Brkic365/DreamFinders/README.md

 - Search for properties by location, price range, and other criteria
 - View detailed information about each property, including photos, descriptions, and amenities
-- Save properties to your favorites list for easy access later
 - Contact the seller or real estate agent for more information or to schedule a viewing

 ## Technologies Used

 DreamFinders was built using the following technologies:

-- HTML/CSS for the user interface
+- Next.js as the main framework
-- JavaScript for the search and filtering functionality
+- JSX for the skeleton of the website
-- Node.js and Express for the server-side code
+- SCSS for styling
-- MongoDB for the database
+- Javascript for the logic behind everything

 ## Contributing